Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Method

 \subsection{Graph Neural Network}

+This section describes the processing of the input state.
+The pseudo-code is given in Alg.~\ref{alg:model}, methods \Call{Model}{} and \Call{GNN\_MessagePass}{}.
 Because the state is represented as a graph, the natural choice is to use GNNs, which have strong relational inductive biases \citep{battaglia2018relational} and their operations are local and invariant to node permutations.
 Also, the same model can be used to process states with a different number of objects.
 Several GNN variations exist, with a unifying framework made by \citet{battaglia2018relational}.
-We use a custom implementation that includes node and edge features, skip connections, a global node with an attention mechanism, and separate parameters for each message passing step.
-The exact details are given in the Appendix.
+We use a custom implementation that includes node and edge features, skip connections, a global node with an attention mechanism, and separate parameters for each message-passing step.
 The GNN accepts the state graph $(\mathcal V, g, \mathcal E)$, where $\mathcal V$ are nodes, $\mathcal E$ are oriented edges, and $g$ is a special \emph{global} node.
 If available, $g$ can initially contain the global context.
+Optionally, before processing with the GNN, the node, edge and global features can be passed through embedding functions, implemented as a non-linear layer.
 Several message-passing steps are performed, and the final embeddings are saved in $\mathcal V$ and $g$.

-For simplicity, let $v \in \mathcal V$ and $g$ also denote the final embedding vector of the respective nodes.
+Let us define the process formally.
+The input graph consists of nodes $v \in \mathcal V$ and edges $e \in \mathcal E$, where $e.s, e.r$ denote the sending and receiving nodes of this edge.
+Let $g$ be a special \emph{global} node not included in $\mathcal V$.
+For simplicity, let $v, g$ and $e$ also denote the feature vector of the respective node or edge.

+The core of the algorithm is a single message-passing step.
+First, the incoming messages are aggregated:

+Here, $\phi_{msg}$ is a message embedding function that transforms an incoming message from node $e.s$ over an edge $e$.
+The results are aggregated with an element-wise \emph{max} function.
+Another common aggregation operator is \emph{mean} \citep{battaglia2018relational}; we chose \emph{max} early in our experiments, where it worked best.
+Second, all node features are updated with newly computed values:

+The messages $v_{msg}$ are processed with the function $\phi_{agg}$, which also takes the current embedding of $v$ and the global node features $g$.
+In practice, we implement the $\phi_{msg}$ and $\phi_{agg}$ functions as single non-linear neural network layers.
+The addition of the original $v$ represents a skip connection \citep{kipf2016semi,he2016deep}, which we found to facilitate learning if the number of message-passing steps is large.
+After all node representations are updated, a global node $g$ aggregates information from all other nodes through an attention mechanism:

+The $\phi_{att}$ denotes a softmax distribution over all nodes in $\mathcal V$, $\phi_{feat}$ a node embedding function and $\phi_{glb}$ is a final embedding function.
+In the implementation, $\phi_{att}$ is a single linear layer followed by softmax and $\phi_{feat}$ and $\phi_{glb}$ are single non-linear layers.
+Again, adding the original $g$ serves as a skip connection to facilitate learning.

+The steps \eqref{eq:node_update} and \eqref{eq:global_update} form a single message-passing step, which is repeated $mp\_steps$ times, resulting in final embeddings $v \in \mathcal V$ and $g$.
+We use independent parameters for the $\phi_{}$ functions for each step \citep[see][]{battaglia2018relational}.
+This way, the model can compute progressively more complex representations.